kidoju/Kidoju-Help-deprecated/README.md

 # Kidoju-Help

-> "A help system based on Mozilla pdf.js for Kidoju
+> A help system based on Mozilla pdf.js for Kidoju

 ## Background